AleksejDix/allyship.dev/apps/allystudio/src/components/page/README.md

 - `empty`: When no pages exist for the website
 - `loaded`: When pages have been successfully loaded
 - `selected`: When a specific page is selected
+- `adding`: When a new page is being added to the database

 ### Events